-What is penitence?
 What does the Bible say about penitence?Question: "What is penitence?
 What does the Bible say about penitence?"

 Answer: Penitence is the state of being sorrowful over one’s flaws or actions.
 To be penitent is to feel repentant of one’s sins.
 It is to be “poor in spirit” (Matthew 5:3).
 The penitent have deep remorse that motivates a change in behavior.
 Penitence does everything possible to make amends.
 Penitence involves humility, regret, and sorrow and is the avenue God has provided for us to receive His forgiveness (see Acts 2:38).